 How the vacation scheme fits into the training contract application process

 When you arrive for your vacation scheme, we’ll let know how we’ll be assessing you throughout the placement.
-If you’re successful, we’ll invite you back for a final interview in July with two partners (including our managing partner).
+If you’re successful, we’ll invite you back for a final interview from July with two partners (including our managing partner).
 After final interviews, we’ll offer training contracts to successful candidates.

 As a firm with a shared purpose, we’re on a journey to create a positive impact.

 When you join us, you’ll be ready and willing to bring your ideas and the best of yourself, but in the cockpit rather than as a passenger.

 We’re looking for the brightest future commercial lawyers, who understand the work we undertake, the clients we work for, and who are passionate about principles.
 We encourage candidates with outside-work interests, which we’d like to see maintained and developed over the coming years.
 If you’re all this and an excellent communicator with a sound academic background, get in touch.